srijanmalhotra2711/srijanmalhotra2711/README.md

 - 👋 Hi, I’m @srijanmalhotra2711
 - 👀 I’m interested in Machine Learning and Full Stack
 - 🌱 I’m currently enhancing my skills in Python
-- 💞️ I’m looking to collaborate with likeminded people
+- 💞️ I’m looking to collaborate with like minded individuals
 - 📫 How to reach me srijan.malhotra2711@gmail.com